caihua-yin/floating-number-processing/README.md

 4. Target to finish this by 30-60 minutes.

 # Usage
-Below is the usage and a simple running example of this programe:
+Below is the usage and a simple running example of this program:
 ```
 #./bin/floating_number_processing.py -h
 SYNOPSIS